edgedb/edgedb/docs/stdlib/math.rst

     :index: average

-    Return the sample standard deviation of the input set.
+    Returns the sample standard deviation of the input set.

     .. code-block:: edgeql-repl